neilgee/genesischild/readme.md

 ###WooCommerce
 - WooCommerce style sheet set to load before main style sheet
 - Some generic CSS styles declared in styles.css
-- WooCommerce theme support declared as an action in woocommerce.php but commented out - the woocommerce.php file is on includes and is called in via functions.php as an include, this is commented out be default.
+- WooCommerce theme support declared as an action in *woocommerce.php* but commented out - the *woocommerce.php* file is on *includes* and is called in via *functions.php* as an include, this is commented out be default.
-- Using Genesis Connect for WooCommerce
+- Use Genesis Connect for WooCommerce plugin - https://wordpress.org/plugins/genesis-connect-woocommerce/

 ###Miscellaneous
 - PHP is enabled to execute in widget areas